syk-hub/yelp-nlp-sql-analysis/README.md

 # Yelp Coffee & Tea Analysis (with SQL + NLP)

 This project explores the [Yelp Open Dataset](https://www.yelp.com/dataset) with a focus on **Coffee & Tea** businesses.

-The goal: uncover what truly drives customer satisfaction and visibility.
+Coffee shops thrive or fail based on how customers perceive them, and reviews are the most visible signal of that reputation.
+By combining SQL for structured business metrics with NLP for unstructured review text, this project uncovers what really drives satisfaction versus dissatisfaction.
+The goal is to give both business operators and data science learners an interpretable roadmap for turning raw reviews into actionable insights.

 I combine **SQL + Python** for structured data analysis and **NLP (TF-IDF)** for unstructured review text.
-The result: a reproducible pipeline and interpretable insights about how reputation is shaped.
+The result is a reproducible pipeline and interpretable insights about how reputation is shaped.

 ---